waltherg/backup.waltherg.github.io/_posts/2014-01-19-PLoS_Biology_Citation_Counts.md

 cited 32 times in the main text and once in the figure captions (the latter are not part of my data set).

-However, reference 1 in 10.1371/journal.pbio.1000132 occurs only five times in the main text while the string *[1]* as part of the table in the format that I downloaded these articles in occurs many more times.
+However, reference 1 in *10.1371/journal.pbio.1000132* occurs only five times in the main text while the string *[1]* as part of the table in the specific format that I downloaded these articles in occurs many more times.

-In the same article, 10.1371/journal.pbio.1000132, the editors seem to have made use of a different typographical scheme for indicating ranges of references as in this article we find ranges such as *[1] - [3]* as opposed to the far more common *[1 - 3]*.
+In the same article, *10.1371/journal.pbio.1000132*, the editors seem to have made use of a different typographical scheme for indicating ranges of references as in this article we find ranges such as *[1] - [3]* as opposed to the far more common *[1 - 3]*.